lenymo/PersonalFolio/README.md

 ###Git
 This was my first foray into using Git.
 I read the book "Getting good with Git" by Andrew Burgess, but without other team members working with me, this project was limited in familiarising me with Git's more complex properties like branching and merging.

+##Top level features

+###Hand-coded responsive framework

+I built this from scratch with the help of Chris Coyier's awesome CSS Tricks article [Don't Overthink It Grids](http://css-tricks.com/dont-overthink-it-grids/).
+I found that I wanted to have "offsets" similar to what you would find in bootstrap 2 so I added those in as well.
+Building the mobile-first responsive framework myself really helped me to understand the mechanics of it (despite my previous experience using bootstrap).

+###Interfacing with APIs via jQuery

+I got API access to Instagram, Dribbble and Last.fm and used jQuery to extract my personal content.

+###Retina optimised images

+Dan Cederholm's book "Sass for Web Designers" he touched on a cool technique for managing retina assets.
+I took full advantage of this for the icons on my site.
+I've since used icon fonts instead of this bandwidth-heavy approach but it was a cool way of seeing what mixins could do for me.